0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

 1. C++: performance, memory, optimization, safe or not; scope ({})( where we can access the function/object/... ) and lifetime; make code clearer; compile time and runtime; limitation and usage; definition.
+2. At the library, program, or function level, use comments to describe what.
+3. Inside the library, program, or function, use comments to describe how.
+4. At the statement level, use comments to describe why.